kieranpotts/makebook/docs/en/use/metadata.md

 # Metadata

+The file `eg/src/metadata.yml` provides metadata for your book in the YAML data interchange format.
+This metadata is passed to the `pandoc` utility, which is responsible for generating books from your source content.

-The `metadata.yml` file provides metadata for your book.
-The YAML block must start and end with `---`.
+The YAML configuration block must start and end with `---`.

 ```yml
 ---